-Precautions for safe handling Safe handling Natural gases contain a contaminant, radon-222, a naturally occurring radioactive gas.
+Precautions for safe handling Natural gases contain a contaminant, radon-222, a naturally occurring radioactive gas.
 During subsequent processing, radon tends to concentrate in liquefied petroleum streams and in product streams having similar boiling points.
 Industry experience indicates that the commercial product may contain small amounts of radon-222 and its radioactive decay products (radon daughters).
 The actual concentration of radon-222 and radioactive daughters in process equipment (IE lines, filters, pumps and reactor units) may reach significant levels and produce potentially damaging levels of gamma radiation.
 A potential external radiation hazard exists at or near any pipe, valve or vessel containing a radon enriched stream or containing internal deposits of radioactive material.
 Field studies, however, have not shown that conditions exist that expose the worker to cumulative exposures in excess of general population limits.
-Equipment containing decay products should be presumed to be internally contaminated with alpha-emitting decay products which may be hazardous if inhaled or ingested.
-During maintenance operations that require the opening of contaminated process equipment (including high efficiency particulate respirators (P3) suitable for radionucleotides or supplied air) should be worn by personnel entering a vessel or working on contaminated process equipment to prevent skin contaminated materials in a wet state.
-(TEXACO) Avoid all personal contact, including inhalation.
+Equipment containing gamma-emitting decay products should be presumed to be internally contaminated with alpha-emitting decay products which may be hazardous if inhaled or ingested.
+During maintenance operations that require the opening of contaminated process equipment, the flow of gas should be stopped and a four hour delay enforced to allow gamma-radiation to drop to background levels.
+Protective equipment (including high efficiency particulate respirators (P3) suitable for radionucleotides or supplied air) should be worn by personnel entering a vessel or working on contaminated process equipment to Safe handling prevent skin contamination or inhalation of any residue containing alpha-radiation.
+Airborne contamination may be minimised by handling scale and/or contaminated materials in a wet state.
+[TEXACO] Avoid all personal contact, including inhalation.
 Wear protective clothing when risk of exposure occurs.
-Use in a well-ventiation and sumps.
-Porvent contentration in hollows and sumps.
-Do NOT enter confined spaces until atmosphere has been checked.
-Avoid amothing, naked lights or ignition sources.
+Use in a well-ventilated area.
+Prevent concentration in hollows and sumps.
+DO NOT enter confined spaces until atmosphere has been checked.
 Avoid smoking, naked lights or ignition sources.
-Do NOT incinerate or puncture aerosol cans.
-Do NOT incinerate or puncture aerosol cans.
-Do NOT incinerate or puncture aerosol cans.
-Avoid physical damage
+Avoid contact with incompatible materials.
+When handling, DO NOT eat, drink or smoke.
+DO NOT incinerate or puncture aerosol cans.
+DO NOT spray directly on humans, exposed food or food utensils.